spackleso/spackle/apps/docs/src/pages/pricing-tables.md

 ### Configure your pricing table

-On the "Pricing Table" tab of your Spackle viewport, click the "Edit" button.
+In the "Pricing Table" section of Spackle, click the "Configure" button.

 {% image src="/pricing-table-2.png" alt="Pricing tables edit" width=3248 height=2112 /%}